Dpitkjt/CreditCrunch/README.md

 # CreditCrunch

+Winner of Funniest Hack at Hack Sheffield 6!
 CreditCrunch is a classic clicker game with one goal: how low can your credit score go?

 ## Description